9_Rendering 3D Scenes

 We use length

-for the size of the dimension that corresponds to the given axis while the other two dimensions take the thickness
+for the size of the dimension that corresponds to the respective axis while the other two dimensions take the thickness

 value.